Partnership Facilitator: Jane Baldwin, Nature Conservation Trust of NSW

 Contact details: phone 0448 803 160, or email firstname.lastname@example.org

-As one of several regional partnerships in New South Wales implementing the Great Eastern Ranges Vision, the Border Ranges Alliance brings together groups from north-east NSW and south-east Queensland to strengthen conservation connections across the state border and improve the connectivity of rainforest and related vegetation, from Evans Head on the far north coast of NSW to Beenleigh in South East Queenland and west as far as Killarny.
+As one of the GER regional partnerships, the Border Ranges Alliance brings together groups from north-east NSW and south-east Queensland to strengthen conservation connections across the state border and improve connectivity of rainforest and related vegetation from Evans Head in NSW to Beenleigh in South East Queenland and west to Killarny and Tabulam.

 In undertaking our role as a Great Eastern Ranges Initiative partner, the Border Ranges Alliance implements the Great Eastern Ranges Vision and goals by: